Vsn-vsn/database_project/README.md

-# Tkinter E-Commerce Dashboard (with Supabase)
+## Tkinter E-Commerce Dashboard (with Supabase)

 A feature-rich desktop application for managing an e-commerce platform using **Python Tkinter** for the GUI and **Supabase** as the backend database.
-The application supports user authentication, product catalog browsing, shopping cart, interest tracking, order placement, and order cancellation — all in a sleek, scrollable GUI.
+Supports user authentication, product catalog browsing, shopping cart, interest tracking, order placement, and order cancellation — all in a sleek, scrollable GUI.
 ---

 ## Features